 If you work with young people and are interested in getting involved in the project then drop me a line as we are currently seeking partners for the 19/20 academic year.

-Supported by Arts Council England and Brighton & Hove Council.
+Supported by Arts Council England, Brighton & Hove City Council and the Chalk Cliff Trust.